Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Digital Banking Tools

 As a bank operating entirely online, Ally embraces technology in every aspect of its platform.
-Whether you bank on your phone, tablet, or even a smartwatch, Ally has the tools in place to help you do it.
+Whether you bank on your phone, tablet, or even a smartwatch, Ally has the tools to help you do it.

 Online-Only Banking

-You can make eCheck deposits, transfer funds between accounts, and make secure payments with Zelle.
+Without traditional brick-and-mortar locations, Ally allows you to handle your entire banking experience online.
+You can make eCheck deposits, transfer funds between accounts, and secure transfers with Zelle.

 Mobile App

-Ally’s mobile banking app allows for everything you need for banking on the go.
+Ally’s mobile banking app allows everything you need for banking on the go.
 Aside from standard banking features, the app comes with intuitive savings tools, an ATM locator, and a built-in voice-enabled banking expert called Ally Assist that can help you find answers to account questions.

 ATM Reimbursement

-Ally doesn’t have any of its own ATMs, but it does partner with the Allpoint network and its 43,000 ATM locations for fee-free access to cash.
+Ally doesn’t have any of its own ATMs, but it does partner with the Allpoint® network and its 43,000 ATM locations for fee-free access to cash.

 On top of that, Ally reimburses customers up to $10 per statement cycle for any out-of-network ATM fees.